Pirate4Gamer/Pirate4Gamer/README.md

 - 👋 Hi, I’m @Pirate4Gamer
-- 👀 I’m interested in your esports and computer science
+- 👀 I’m interested in esports and computer science
 - 🌱 I’m currently learning multiple things u  can ask me personnaly
 - 📫 How to reach me? here are my discord ids 722799249288331354/921125226425765998